 While there is a marginal difference in the caffeine content, it is quite minuscule and even less significant when comparing the growing processes in different regions.
 Tall beans grown in Ethiopia, for instance, will have more caffeine than Brazilian beans.
 This is because they sit longer on the tree and absorb more nutrients.

 If you compare a light roast bean to a dark roast one, you will commonly find a difference of around 5.4% extra caffeine in the light roast beans.
 This is an almost negligible difference, not enough to affect the flavor or neurological effect significantly.
 This difference should not determine whether you choose light or dark roast coffee.
-For a more in depth look, be sure to check out our blog article; does dark roast have more caffeine.

 Best White Coffee